haka-security/haka/doc/ref/vbuffer.rst

 .. haka:class:: vbuffer_stream
     :module:

-    A buffer stream is an object that can convert different separated buffer into a view where only one buffer is visible.
+    A buffer stream is an object that can convert different separated buffers into a view where only one buffer is visible.
 This is for instance used by TCP to recreate a stream of data from each received packets.